abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ```

-### Configure Production-Ready TLS Certificates for nginx
+### Configure production-ready TLS certificates for NGINX

-You can issue the certificate using an Issuer.
-Configure a certificate issuers resource for Cert-Manager, which fetches the TLS certificate for nginx to use.
+Configure a certificate issuer resource for Cert-Manager, which fetches the TLS certificate for NGINX to use.
 The certificate issuer uses the HTTP-01 challenge provider to accomplish this task.

-Create the following manifest, replace `<your-valid-email-address>` with your own value, and save it as `cert-manager-issuer.yaml` :
+Create the following manifest, replace `<your-valid-email-address>` with your own value, and save it as `cert-manager-issuer.yaml`:

 ```
 apiVersion: cert-manager.io/v1